blockbusta/knowledge_base/vscode_remote_ssh_pod.md

 This script provides a way to set up SSH within a running pod.
 Remember the security implications and use it with extreme caution.

 **Remove from known hosts for each new pod**

+This is important as each new pod has diff public key:
 ```
 vim ~/.ssh/known_hosts
 ```